stephenberry/glaze/README.md

 By default enums will be written and read in integer form.
 No `glz::meta` is necessary if this is the desired behavior.

-However, if it is preferred to use enums as strings in JSON, they can be registered in the `glz::meta` as follows:
+However, if you prefer to use enums as strings in JSON, they can be registered in the `glz::meta` as follows:

 ```c++
 enum class Color { Red, Green, Blue };